 Information set forth in article L.225-100-3 of the French commercial code related to the information likely to have an influence in case of take-over bid are described in paragraph 20 of the management report.

 II.
-Limitations of the authority of General Management
+Limitations imposed on Management authority

-II.1.
-Structure of General Management:
+II.1.1.
+Structure of Management: